Sign up to our Newsletter

 Unless you have competitive scores that fall within your school’s medians, no amount of extracurriculars will have a profound impact on admission chances.

-As law schools emphasize holistic reviews of their applicants, it’s important every aspect of your application comes together to prove your candidacy for law school.
+As law schools emphasize holistic reviews of their applicants, every aspect of your application must come together to prove your candidacy for law school.
 However, certain extracurriculars will be valued more than others.

 • Mock trial or debate club: To hone your public speaking and argumentation skills and gain experience in courtroom settings

-• Legal clinics: Allows students to gain practical experience before entering law schools, but can be difficult to obtain as an undergrad student
+• Legal clinics: Allows students to gain practical experience before entering law school, but can be difficult to obtain as an undergrad student

-• Pre-law societies: To provides access to resources, networking opportunities, and workshops
+• Pre-law societies: Provide access to resources, networking opportunities, and workshops

 • Student government: To take on leadership roles and demonstrate organizational skills, teamwork, and the ability to manage and inspire others